Asked about Putin, Trump says US isn't 'so innocent'

 While saying he would not critique “every utterance” by Trump, McConnell said he thinks “America’s exceptional, America is different, we don’t operate in any way the way the Russians do.
 I think there’s a clear distinction here that all Americans understand, and no, I would not have characterized it that way.”

-“I obviously don’t see this issue the same way he does.”
+“I obviously don’t see this issue the same way he does,” McConnell said.

-Vice President Mike Pence on Sunday denied that Trump’s comments were a false equivalency between Putin’s actions and those of US leaders, adding that Trump was trying to reset the U.S. relationship with Russia, as he promised in the campaign.
+Sen. Ben Sasse, R-Neb., said he had seen the video clips of Trump’s remarks and suggested “there may be a broader context.”

-“If we were able to work with Russia to hunt down and destroy ISIS and confront radical Islamic terrorism, that would be a good thing,” Pence said on NBC’s “Meet the Press.” ”What you have in President Trump is someone who is not going to look in the rearview mirror so much as looking out the windshield.”
+But Sasse made clear on ABC that he thinks “there is no moral equivalency” between the U.S. and “the murderous thugs that are in Putin’s defense of his cronyism.”

 The Trump administration on Thursday revised recent U.S. sanctions that had unintentionally prevented American companies from exporting certain consumer electronic products to Russia.
 The change allows companies to deal with Russia’s security service, which licenses such exports under Russian law.